Technical Case Studies

 Case 3: Cost-efficient AI infrastructure for startups

-Scenario: A startup wanted to deploy an image classification model trained elsewhere, but lacked GPU expertise and had a limited budget.
+Scenario: A startup wanted to deploy an image classification model trained elsewhere but lacked GPU expertise and had a limited budget.

 Challenge:

-• Small team, no MLOps experience
+• Small team with no MLOps experience

 • Need to run inference efficiently and securely